input-output-hk/plutus-pioneer-program/docs/week6.rst

 *addr* parameter.
 The resulting list will either by empty, or will have the *TxOut* that matches the oracle UTxO.

 We then check that there is exactly one element in the resulting list, and, if there is, we return it.
 We don't return the list, just the *TxOut*.

+This has now given us the oracle output that we are consuming as an input.

+Now, we want to check the actual exchange rate.
+For that, we use the *oracleValue* function that we defined in the core module.
+Here again, it may succeed, or it may fail.
+If it succeeds we return the value.